 The most noticeable issue is the void left between the ampersand and ‘H’, although it does fit snugly next to the ‘F’.

 There is also a small but typographic problem with the height of the ampersand.
 As you can see in the image above, the top and bottom curve fall directly on the baseline, when in an ideal world it would of been nice if the top and bottom dipped over the line, just for the visual optical purists out there.

 The blue indicates the original ampersand, the black version with the horizontal guides shows the ideal placement.

-Mock-up of how the logo might look on the side of their building.
-About the length of 3 double deckers.
+The F&H logo on the side of their building; about the length of 3 double deckers.

 The Creative Brief

 A brief is useful in a rebrand, he say’s rather nonchalantly.
 It’s crucial of course.
 I mean, I could have just gone ahead and designed something pretty, and I’m sure it would have looked nice.

 But that’s not quite the point here, this transcends my own individual tastes and design style.